WHU - Startseite | Logo

 Students will be able to discuss these approaches with numerous guest speakers from industry and academia.

 Every entrepreneur is selling all the time: to customers, employees, and investors.
 Selling is a skill that can be learnt.
 Only few people are born as a selling ace.
 Some investors only invest if the founders themselves are the first sales people.
-The course Content was designed based on interviews with WHU entrepreneurs and WHU investors:
+The course content was designed based on interviews with WHU entrepreneurs and WHU investors:

 • fit between go-to-market model and the business model (understanding sales cycles, decision processes)